pebreo/pebreo.github.io/begin/Part4-architecture-of-synthetic-intelligence.md

 ## ideas
 - alignment - triune
 - paperclip problem
-- solution: imagination + program to do opposite of human history.
+- solution: imagination + program to do opposite of human history (plenty of examples)
 - 100% explainable + understanbke. upgrade to rcn
 - affordBke to all. using rcn, hubdreds times less training data